filecoin-project/lotus-docs/content/en/storage-providers/get-started/overview/index.md

 A sealed sector is a sector that has been encoded to prepare it for the continuous proving process.

 **Unsealed sectors**
 An unsealed sector is the raw data.
-Some clients request that their unsealed data is kept for fast retrievals.
+Some clients request that their unsealed data be kept for fast retrievals.

 ### Epoch